chemicalweaponsresearch/website/website/content/home/welcome.md

   icon: user-plus
 ---

-# Chemical Weapons Research Consortium
+# Chemical Weapons Research Center

 <br>

-We are an interdisciplinary, international group of researchers and activists focused on understanding and communicating how chemical weapons affect people and the environment.
+Advancing our understanding of how chemical weapons affect people and the environment.

 <br>